BLThunderstorm/BLThunderstorm/docs/privacy.md

 - Use or view our website via browser cookies
 - Use our apps and integrations

-BLThunderstorm may also receive your data indirectly from the following sources:
+BLThunderstorm also  your data indirectly from the following sources:

--

 ## Why we collect the data
 BLThunderstorm collects your data so that we can: